-The chief veterinary officer has a system of planning official controls by developing an annual plan for each food business operation under the supervision of the local authority.
-The folder in which this plan is filed also contains details of official controls to be carried out during a calendar year.
-The audit team noted variations in how the veterinary officer in each region completed these annual plans.
-Copies of veterinary officer inspection reports, audits and the results of samples, are included in these folders.
-The outcomes of these activities are designed to verify compliance with food law and are aimed in particular, at preventing, eliminating or reducing to acceptable levels risks to consumer health.
+The county veterinary officer has a system of planning official controls by developing an approved premises annual inspection plan.
+This document lists the three month periods during which audits or inspections of approved establishments will be carried out.
+A separate spreadsheet containing the outcomes of official controls has been established for each food business under the supervision of Wexford County Council.
+Copies of county veterinary officer inspection reports, audits and the results of samples, are included in a hard copy file.
+The outcomes of these activities are designed to verify compliance with food law and are aimed in particular at preventing, eliminating or reducing to acceptable levels risks to consumer health.